 Our Disability Confidence Survey shows that even when organisations feel positive about welcoming people with disability they often don’t know what to do.
 And, for a number of years, disability discrimination complaints have been the largest proportion of complaints received by the Australian Human Rights Commission.

-This lack of knowledge and understanding can be overcome in your organisation by ensuring the right people have the right level of information.
+This lack of knowledge and understanding can be overcome by accessing training and information to ensure people feel confident around disability.

-- Understand the relevance of people with disability to their organisation
+- Understand the relevance of people with disability to your organisation.

-Participants will leave the session knowing how to apply their knowledge increasing their disability competence and confidence.
+You will leave the session knowing how to apply your knowledge, increasing your disability competence and confidence.

-In addition to our training sessions we also provide information sessions on a broad range of topics.
-These information sessions provide an overview of a specific area of interest and topics include:
+In addition to our training sessions we can also present information sessions on a broad range of topics.

 - What is a disability?